nav-left cat-right

 6. Check for student discounts:

-This applies specifically of you are planning on purchasing electronics – check different retailers and do not be afraid to ask if they offer special discounts.
+This applies specifically to you if you are planning on purchasing electronics – check different retailers and do not be afraid to ask if they offer special discounts.

 7. Check out Thrift stores for clothing: